adityaketkar/sngnn/README.md

 The changes made are as follows :
  - Added basic implementation for layers - [ ChebyConv, SAGEConv, GraphConv, FeaStConv, TAGConv, SGConv, ARMAConv ]
+ - The layers are added for comparision purposes only and the performance here does not guarantee that a particular method is the best choice.
+We need to consider the fact that our task is inductive with varying graph structures, so all the spectral domain based methods are not of any use.
+The best Conv layers for the project should be associated with spatial domain, ex- GraphSAGE, GAT are two choices which stand out.
  - Ran a random search for the layers (as already implemented in train.py )

 ## Results